-Age without Clinical Vulnerability - Restricted access to the building and event management may occasionally require people to work longer hours on a particular day.
+Age without Clinical Vulnerability - Restricted access to the building and the use of rotas may occasionally require people to work longer hours on a particular day.
 This may be detrimental to some older individuals.

-Mitigation: This will be mitigated through the communication of the clear expectation that staff and Fellows are not compelled to work excessive hours during the day, and that lengthy operations tasks can, where possible, be shared between team members.
+Mitigation: This will be mitigated through the communication of the clear expectation that staff and students are not compelled to work excessive hours during the day, and that lengthy operations tasks can, where possible, be shared between team members.
 Additionally, out of hours work will be voluntary for all individuals.
+The University has agreed extended teaching hours till 8pm Monday to Friday.
+The School will monitor if this will be required to deliver Law teaching once students have indicated preferences of on campus/online and make adjustments accordingly.